-The University of Dubai's, Electrical Engineering Department offer an Electrical Engineering with specialization in Communication Engineering Program which is accredited locally in the UAE by the Ministry of Higher Education (MOHE).
+The University of Dubai's, Electrical Engineering Department offer an Electrical Engineering with specialization in Communication Engineering Program which is accredited locally in the UAE by the UAE Ministry of Education (MOE) .

 Why study Engineering at University of Dubai